IBM/cloudpakforapps-workshop/workshop/exercise-7/README.md

-# Exercise 7: Configuring Kabanero to use an Alternate Collection Repository
+# Exercise 7: Using a custom collection with Appsody

-In this exercise, we will show how to update your Kabanero instance to use a custom Kabanero Collection Hub.
+In this exercise, we will show how to add the custom collection to your Appsody cli and to create an example application.
+Hint, this is going to be a lot like one of the exercises from day 1, but this time with your custom collection.

 When you have completed this exercise, you will understand how to

-* update the Kabanero Custom Resource to point to a new collection
+* update Appsody CLI to point to a new collection
 * test out the custom stack in our custom collection

 ![Tools used during Exercise 7](images/ex7.png)